 The per capita income in Northbrook in 2018 was $72,969, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $291,876 for a family of four.

-Northbrook is a somewhat ethnically-diverse village.
+Northbrook is a very ethnically-diverse village.
 The people who call Northbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northbrook residents report their race to be White, followed by Asian.
-Important ancestries of people in Northbrook include Irish, Russian, Polish, and Italian.
+Important ancestries of people in Northbrook include German, Irish, Polish, Russian, and Italian.

 The most common language spoken in Northbrook is English.
 Other important languages spoken here include Korean and Slavic languages.